JaddotWuzHere/TheContinuum/content/en/Continuum Physics/index.md

 The Law of Phase Relativity extends the principles of relativity to trans-domain contexts.
 Temporal flow, coherence, and perceived energy vary according to the observer’s phase reference frame, governed by local field conditions.

-As these parameters diverge between domains, relative distortions manifest, producing effects such as **[[Mana Time Dilation|mana time dilation]]** and **[[Continuum Physics/Branches/Manaphysics/index#4.
+As these parameters diverge between domains, relative distortions manifest, producing effects such as **[[Mana Time Dilation|mana time dilation]]** and **[[en/Continuum Physics/Branches/Manaphysics/index#4.
 Law of Phase Hysteresis|mana hysteresis]]**.
 Thus, observation and causality remain consistent within each frame, yet differ across domains, ensuring that no universal synchronization exists within the Continuum.
 ### VI.
 Law of Field Continuity
 > [!epigraph]
 > "They told *me*.
 I heard them when everything became quiet.
 It remembers, that emptiness... it was—it was *listening*.
 Let *go* of me, you damn bastards!"